 MCP will procure electricity supply contracts when the market is favorable.
 Combined with the bulk buying power of thousands of households and businesses in the program, MCP will aim to produce savings for customers compared to National Grid’s Basic Service rates, however, future savings cannot be guaranteed because Basic Service rates change every six months for residential and commercial customers and every three months for industrial customers.

 Local Renewable Energy

 MCP’s standard product includes 5% more local renewable energy, known as Massachusetts Class I, than required by the State.
 If you choose, MCP also offers a 100% renewable energy product.
-Learn more about our renewable energy products.
+Learn more about our renewable electricity products.

 Participants in Melrose Community Power may leave the program at any time without penalty.

 How to Participate in Melrose Community Power

 If you are not already participating in Melrose Community Power, you can enroll in any of the available products at any time by completing the enrollment form.
 New electricity accounts opened in Melrose will receive a mailer that triggers automatic enrollment in the program, however it may take a few billing cycles or more.
 To speed up that enrollment, you can fill out the form.